ifeelgoods/racl-rails/README.md

 # SimpleRacl

-This gem eases the integration of RACL with Rails.
+This gem eases the implementation of RACL with Rails.

 No acl defined for an action => no access allowed.